philadams-zz/philadams.net/content/pages/quotes.md

 > every evil to which we do not succumb is a benefactor.
 As the
 > Sandwich Islander believes that the strength and valor of the enemy he
 > kills passes into himself, so we gain the strength of the temptation
-> we resist. _Ralph Waldo Emerson, EssaysV: Compensation, 1841_
+> we resist. _Ralph Waldo Emerson, Essays V: Compensation, 1841_

 -
-> If you want to do good work, what you need is a great curiosity about a promising question. _Paul Graham_
+> Whether you think you can or whether you think you can't, you're
+> right. _Henry Ford_

 -
+> If you want to do good work, what you need is a great curiosity about
+> a promising question. _Paul Graham_

+-
+> Being the richest man in the cemetery doesn't matter to me.
+Going to
+> bed at night saying we've done something wonderful, that's what
+> matters to me. _Steve Jobs_

+-
+> Stay hungry... stay foolish. _Steve Jobs_

+-
 > When my information changes, I change my opinion.
 What do you do, Sir?
 > _John Maynard Keynes_

+-
+> Only two things can happen here: nothing or something bad. _Bob
+> Morris, of no-good situations_

+-
+> The best way to have a good idea is to have a lot of ideas.
+> _Linus Pauling_

+-
+> In doing, there is knowing.
+Doing is the resolution of knowing. _Diego
+> Rodriguez_

+-
+> In this world without quiet corners, there can be no easy escapes from
+> history, from hullabaloo, from terrible, unquiet fuss. _Salman Rusdie_

 -
 > Perfection is achieved, not when there is nothing more to add, but